IsmailsGit/Docker-Learning/Containers and Docker Notes.md

 docker stop containerid - Stops running containers, but doesn't remove them. docker rm containerid - Removes containers

+If you are trying to make an image from a docker file but it is the second dockerfile you've made that you're trying to a make an image from use this command docker build -f TheSecondDockerfile.YouMade -t imagename .

 ### Making Our Image Lighter: Multistage Builds
 Large images can slow down deployments, it consumes more bandwidth and requires more storage.
 We will be learning how to optimise our docker file using multistage builds.